 But a farm is smashed to rubble.
 Bummer.
 But the people are alive, including a farmer in a trucker hat and sunglasses and a flat delivery.
 No, a different one.
 He talks about his dead livestock.
 His wife, who's a little more animated, talks about sheltering in the cellar with her baby.
 Both of these people are so phlegmatic it hurts.
 The wife points out that the damage to the house doesn't matter, because it can be rebuilt with income from the farm, so it's the damage to the farm that hurts the most.

 Helicopter shot of the ruined farm.
 Nimoy points out that it could have been worse.
 People could have died if not for advanced warnings.
 He goes on to praise the National Severe Storms Laboratory and there life saving efforts.
 Well done, folks!
 Have a game of Pong on me.
 You earned it.

 Now we're back in the studio, and after that reassuring segment about early warning, Nimoy is trying to scare us again.
 But can we stop tornadoes before they stab us and our pets?
-Dr Edwin Kessler of the Severe Storms Laboratory things that maybe we can turn heavy rains into moderate rains.
+Dr Edwin Kessler of the Severe Storms Laboratory thinks that maybe we can turn heavy rains into moderate rains.
 But probably not.

 So, enjoyed this episode.
 Like I've said before, everyone remembers this show for the monsters and aliens, but sometimes it just served up a damned good, factual episode with a side order of drama.
 And honestly, this is one of the best.